dovvnloading/Autonomous-AI-Web-Search-Assistant/README.md

 Audio Overview: https://notebooklm.google.com/notebook/cbf76f05-313c-47a9-8a30-3beaf7f34610?artifactId=029bfd23-4d50-479d-a819-7a53a285b060
 ---

-An open-source, privacy-first alternative to Perplexity & ChatGPT’s web search mode, powered by local models, a multi-agent architecture, and real-time web access.
+An open-source, privacy-first alternative to Perplexity & ChatGPT’s web search mode, powered by local models, a multi-agent architecture, and real-time web access that can be ran with little as 12gb of ram.
+Ran entriley on a single GEFORE RTX 3060 GPU.

 Chorus doesn’t just answer questions—it *reasons*.
 It operates a sophisticated workflow where a **chorus of specialized AI agents** collaborate to plan, search, validate, abstract, and narrate the entire process of finding and synthesizing information.
 It runs entirely on your local machine, ensuring every interaction is secure, private, and radically transparent.